e-gov/TARA-Doku/Testing.md

 If you are a private sector client, then additionally please consider [private sector client limitations and specifics](TechnicalSpecification#9-private-sector-client-specifications).

-If you need further advice than present in TARA documentation or wish to report a possible bug, please send an e-mail to [help@ria.ee](mailto:help@ria.ee).
+If you need further advice than present in TARA documentation or wish to report a possible bug, please send an e-mail to [klient@ria.ee](mailto:klient@ria.ee).

 ## 2 Prerequisites